-PDF Search Engine is not a library or a catalog but simply a search engine like Google or Yahoo for searching for pdfs.
-They have over 500 million pdfs to download and claim they have material like Word documents not available elsewhere.
+PDF Search Engine is not a library or a catalog but a search engine like Google or Yahoo for searching for pdfs.
+They have over 500 million PDFs to download and claim they have material like Word documents unavailable elsewhere.

 11. Google Scholar

 We know Google as the largest search engine, and Google Scholar is among the best ways to search for scholarly literature rather than textbooks broadly.
-You can quickly search various databases, disciplines, and peer-reviewed articles and thesis for in-depth research.
+You can quickly search various databases, disciplines, peer-reviewed articles, and theses for in-depth research.
 I don’t want to sound elitist, but you can find some of my articles on this site, and my parents would have been proud.

-TextBookGo is building the largest online resource for free e-Textbooks for college.
+TextBookGo is building the largest online resource for free e-textbooks for college.
 They say that all of the online textbooks they provide are 100% free for you to use.
 They claim, “All of the textbooks we provide are open source and have been approved by the publishers’ license and terms for free use.”
-I would note that with any book you get, paid or free, keep in mind that the book is for your use, and not for commercial use to copy for others.
+I would note that with any book you get, paid or free, remember that the book is for your use and not for commercial use to copy for others.